hyperspy/hyperspy/doc/user_guide/getting_started.rst

    >>> import numpy as np
    >>> import matplotlib.pyplot as plt

-The rest of the documetation will assume you have done this.
+The rest of the documentation will assume you have done this.
 Now you are ready to load your data (see below).

 **Notes for experienced users:** We also fully support the wx backend.
 Other backends are supported for plotting but some features such as navigation sliders may be missing.